jrhillae/AlienCSI_VM_JH/blogpost.md

  ```shell
 cat vespa_velutina_interactions.tsv | head
 ```
+Only print the first row to read the header
 Check the number of lines within vespa_velutina_interactions.tsv by:
 ```shell
 cat vespa_velutina_interactions.tsv | wc -l